rutgerfrans/work-log/README.md

 - **Frontend**: React, Chart.js for the bar chart
 - **Database**: SQLite (default, can be changed to another database in Django settings)

+## To do

+- Refresh log list when adding a new log entry.
+- When refreshing the page the month switches to most recent one, we want to stay at the same month before refreshing.
+- When adding a new log on the same day, the bar chart fucksup.
+Make sure this gets handled correctly.
+- Adding "generate invoice" button.
+- Refactor log list, mainly gui.
+Add delete, and edit button
+- Log in system.
+- Create local server to run this app on.

 ## License

 This project is licensed under the MIT License.